-- o Graduate Student Payroll and Memos of Assistance (student contracts)
+- Graduate Student Payroll and Memos of Assistance (student contracts)

-- Graduate application process
+- o Graduate application process

 - All reimbursements

-- o Purchase Orders
+- Purchase Orders

-- o Independent Contractors
+- Independent Contractors

 Student Mailboxes

 Each graduate music student is assigned a mailbox in room 216 of Haydn Hall on the second floor of the building.
 Graduate teaching or research assistants will receive periodic email regarding the pick up of more sensitive communications and grades.
 Please check your mailboxes regularly for departmental announcements and other messages.